Which plans Qualify for ICHRA?

 - Catastrophic plans which are limited to those under age 30 or who qualify for a hardship exemption

 - Student health insurance

-Note that on Medicare, specifically you must have parts A+B or C to qualify, but as long as you have one of those, all Medicare supplements are reimbursable.
+Note that on Medicare, specifically you must have parts A+B or C to qualify, but as long as you have either of those, all Medicare supplements are reimbursable.

 The following chart explains which plans are allowed with ICHRA

 Plans that do not qualify as individual coverage include your spouse's employer group plan, Medicaid, TRICARE, COBRA, short-term plans, indemnity plans, sharing plans, and preventative-only MEC plans.

 Why are those the only plans that qualify?

 The Individual Coverage HRA requires employees and their dependents to be enrolled in individual health insurance for each month the employee and their family members are reimbursed through ICHRA.
 In order to be qualified individual coverage, it must meet the minimum requirements as outlined in Public Health Services (PHS) Act Section 2711 and Section 2713.

 These two provisions require that the employee's plan has:

 - No annual or lifetime limits on the dollar amount for coverage of essential health benefits